The 12 Best Montessori Activities for 3 Year Olds

 - Independence is defined because toddlers love to explore, try new things, and imitate the activities they see around them

-Practical Life Activities for Three -Year Old's
+Montessori Practical Life Activities for 3 Year Olds

-Your 3 year old is now able to participate in activities in the home.
+Your three year old is now able to participate in good activities in the home.
 This is also the age where the word “no” becomes a big part of many toddler’s vocabularies.
 All that independence can be challenging at times for both toddlers and their parents, but it’s an important step to developing self-confidence, self-direction, and discovering their personal preferences.

-Here are some things your 3 year old can help with around the house while learning practical life activities.
+Here are some things your 3 year old can help with around the house while learning practical life developmental activities.

 This learning activity will be loved by your three-year-old.
 Set up a chalkboard, chalk, and erasers, for your toddler to work on some early writing skills.
 This will mean wasting a lot less paper, and your child can work on those fine motor skills required later in school.

 Teach your child how to be organized and neat by having them create cubbies out of old cardboard boxes.
 Allow your child to choose what they will keep in each cubby.
 Show them how to admire a much neater play area as a result.